 - Limits imposed on the tenant in subleasing or possessing the property

-- The tenant’s duty to pay rent and consequences incurred if unpaid
+- The tenant’s duty to pay rent and the consequences incurred if unpaid

 - The correct eviction process.

-Knowing which laws are relevant in your state can help to prevent future issues, so check with your Property Manager or Real Estate Agent as to which laws are applicable to you.
+Knowing which laws are relevant in your state can help prevent future issues, so check with your Property Manager or Real Estate Agent about which laws apply to you.